Guide to Laws for Homeowners in the Los Angeles area

 What do I need to know about using water in my home?

-- Throughout the state of California, during periods in which the Governor has declared a state of emergency due to drought, local governments and homeowners associations may NOT fine you for dry or brown lawns.10Cal.
+Throughout the state of California, during periods in which the Governor has declared a state of emergency due to drought, local governments and homeowners associations may NOT fine you for dry or brown lawns.8Cal.
 Civil Code Section 4735

 What are my responsibilities towards my neighbors?

-Also it is a civil violation (which you can be sued for) to interfere with the “comfortable enjoyment of life or property” or another individual, referred to as “private nuisance.”17Civil Code Sec 3479
+Also it is a civil violation (which you can be sued for) to interfere with the “comfortable enjoyment of life or property” or another individual, referred to as “private nuisance.”14Civil Code Sec 3479

 The city of Los Angeles and other cities also have specific laws about noise issues, which you can find out more on at our Guide to Laws About Noise.

-Can I trim or remove a tree on a city street that is dangerous or annoying me?
+Can I trim or remove a tree on the parkway in front of my house?

-Yes but generally you must get a permit to do ANYTHING to a tree, plant, or shrub, or to plant a tree, plant, or shrub (with exceptions below) 18LAMC Sec 62.169
+Yes but generally you must get a permit from the Department of Public Works to do ANYTHING to a tree, plant, or shrub, or to plant a tree, plant, or shrub (with exceptions below).19LAMC Sec 62.169 See the Residential Parkway Landscaping Guidelines.

 Can I plant or remove stuff on the “parkway” strip of greenery in front of my house?